Latest posts by Rachel Bellwoar (see all)

 Llovet’s trippy title pages use the word, “Nothing” as a cutout.
 On two occasions the title takes up two pages so there can be additional photogs.
 That this extension is found neccessary stresses how abrasive the paparazzi are and what Reno’s accepted as the price of her celebrity.
 A gossip journalist corners her in a restroom while a camera crew gives out her address.
 These are small moments in the series but huge breaches of privacy.

-Letterer, Jim Campbell, uses the same, scratchy lettering for sound effects, like drums during the ritual.
+Letterer, Jim Campbell [correction: Llovet should be credited for the sound effects], uses the same, scratchy lettering for sound effects, like drums during the ritual.
 If Landhorn were lettering this moment the “brum”-ing might look more ceremonial, to match his earnest belief.
 Campbell’s letters remember this is still an orgy, with all the trappings of excess and privilege.

 Finally, the journey Llovet takes you on with her colors demands notice.
 Indoors, her colors are more natural, underneath a bright light.
 It’s when Reno goes outside, and the pages are tinted purple, that readers should be nervous; hot pink, and they should be alarmed.
 The colors of wealth and royalty, Reno loses time during blackouts where the colors go back to the way they were, but it doesn’t last.
 By the final issue, the colors signal the end, when the first pages open completely different from the rest.